StackMCP

 }

-Your Server Components render the HTML.
-Your Client Components register the tools.
+Server Components render the HTML.
+Client Components register the tools.
 They coexist cleanly.
-Page-specific tools can live inside page-level Client Components and will register when the page mounts and unregister when the user navigates away, handled automatically by the useEffect cleanup.
+Page-specific tools live in page-level Client Components and register/unregister automatically as users navigate, handled by the useEffect cleanup.

 Testing with Chrome Canary

-chrome://flags#webmcp - Set the WebMCP flag to Enabled and relaunch the browser
+3. Set the flag to Enabled and relaunch

-- Go to Application > WebMCP to see all registered tools, their schemas, and invoke them manually
+5. Go to Application > WebMCP to see registered tools, schemas, and invoke them manually

-If you do not want to use Chrome Canary, install the MCP-B Chrome extension.
-It provides the same navigator.modelContext API as a polyfill and includes its own DevTools panel for inspecting registered tools.
+If you do not want Chrome Canary, install the MCP-B Chrome extension for the same navigator.modelContext API as a polyfill.

 Production Strategy

-For the imperative API, wrap everything behind the 'modelContext' in navigator check.
-Your tools only register in browsers that support them.
-No feature flags to manage, no conditional imports.
-The hook shown earlier handles this automatically.
+For the imperative API, wrap behind 'modelContext' in navigator.
+Tools only register in supported browsers.
+The hook handles this automatically.

 WebMCP Builds on MCP

-Browse the curated stacks on stackmcp.dev to get your editor configured with the right MCP servers for your workflow.
+Browse the curated stacks on stackmcp.dev to get your editor configured for your workflow.